laravel/docs/authorization.md

 <a name="authorizing-actions-via-gates"></a>
 ### Authorizing Actions

 To authorize an action using gates, you should use the `allows` or `denies` methods.
 Note that you are not required to pass the currently authenticated user to these methods.
-Laravel will automatically take care of passing the user into the gate Closure:
+Laravel will automatically take care of passing the user into the gate closure:

     if (Gate::allows('edit-settings')) {
         // The current user can edit settings